huggingface/exporters/README.md

 config = MyCoreMLConfig(model.config, "sequence-classification")
 ```

 Using a fixed sequence length generally outputs a simpler, and possibly faster, Core ML model.
 However, for many models the input needs to have a flexible length.
 In that case, specify a tuple for `sequence_length` to set the (min, max) lengths.
 Use (1, -1) to have no upper limit on the sequence length.
+(Note: if `sequence_length` is set to a fixed value, then the batch size is fixed to 1.)

 To find out what input and output options are available for the model you're interested in, create its `CoreMLConfig` object and examine the `config.inputs` and `config.outputs` properties.